wolfgangj/bone-lisp/README.md

 ## Getting started

 To make embedding as easy as possible, the whole interpreter is in a single C file.
-Optional modules have their own C files.
+Optional modules have their own C files (currently only `boneposix.c` for the POSIX bindings).
 The `main` function is in `main.c`;
 it just initializes everything and calls the REPL.
 You can compile it all with `make`.